thecodeforest/fantasyfootball/README.md

 ## Data Refresh

-While the PyPi version of **fantasyfootball** is updated monthly, the GitHub version is updated daily during the regular season (Sep 8 - Jan 8).
+While the PyPi version of **fantasyfootball** is updated monthly, the GitHub version is updated weekly during the regular season (Sep 8 - Jan 8).
 New data is stored in [datasets](https://github.com/thecodeforest/fantasyfootball/tree/main/src/fantasyfootball/datasets/season) directory within the **fantasyfootball** package.
 If there is a difference between the data in Github and the installed version, creating a `FantasyData` object will download the new data.
 Note that differences in data persist when a session ends.
 Updating the installed version of **fantasyfooball** will correct this difference and is recommended at the end of each season.

 ## Contributing